nikodunk/roomsolar/content/blog/200-apartment-solar-system.markdown

 How long until it saves me money?
 The reason this system is so simple is because it doesn’t tie in to your apartment’s behind-the-meter electrical grid.
 This means the system is clean, but it also doesn’t feed into electrical heavyweights like your water heater, refrigerator and washer/dryer.
 It does charge anything you plug into it though.
 So can the system save me money?
 Back of the envelope:

     Financial payback period for 100W system
-    System cost : $211 on Amazon at time of writing Yearly energy creation: 365d * 4.26hsun/d * 100W = 155’490Wh/y
+    System cost : $192 on Amazon in 2020
+    Yearly energy creation: 365d * 4.26hsun/d * 100W = 155’490Wh/y
     Yearly value creation: 155kWh/y * 15.34c/kWh = $24/y energy created
-    100W system payback period: $211 / $24 = 8.5 years until payback
+    100W system payback period: $192 / $24 = 8 years until payback

-The financial payback of the system is 9 years including battery, which is in line with many rooftop systems but doesn’t include servicing.
+The financial payback of the system is 8 years including battery, which is in line with many rooftop systems but doesn’t include servicing.
 This could be reduced to 6.5 years by adding a second 100W solar panel:

     Payback period for 200W system
-    200W System cost: roughly $300 on Amazon at time of writing Yearly energy creation: 365d * 4.26hsun/d * 100W = 310’980Wh/y
+    200W System cost: roughly $272 on Amazon at time of writing Yearly energy creation: 365d * 4.26hsun/d * 100W = 310’980Wh/y
-    Yearly value creation: 311kWh/y * 15c/kWh = $48/y energy created
+    Yearly value creation: 311kWh/y * 15.34c/kWh = $48/y energy created
-    200W system payback period: $300 / $48 = 6.5 years until payback
+    200W system payback period: $272 / $48 = 5.6 years until payback

 Note however that after 8 years of daily use the lead-acid deep discharge battery will be spent, which I’m not taking into account here.
 Either way you cut it, this is not a money saving machine.
 Energy prices are just too low.